SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * This whole sherade is the best possible outcome anyways
 	* Its advantageous to do business instead of doing brute territorialism A12, which BOP prevents (sharing! balance! best interest!)
 		* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests
 		* Good outcome for future collab: when interest is served, working with adversary is possible A2.
+Also a quote in Roberts (FIND QUOTE: enemy NEAR future)
 	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

 ## Defluffifying
-CHOSEN THESIS CLAIM
+*Although the European balance of power does lead to frequent competitive conflict — like that between France and England — it ultimately is both naturally unavoidable and the best outcome for generally peaceful international policy*

 * Point a
 * Point b